-The life of world's 'most complex Covid patient' is to be preserved - at least for now
+Life of the world's 'most complex Covid patient' is to be preserved - at least for now

 The Court of Appeal handed down its judgment yesterday in the case of AH, a 56-year-old lady in Addenbrooke's Hospital, Cambridge, who was described by the Court of Protection as "the most complex Covid patient in the world".